Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlSyncAgent.md

 ```

 ### -ServerName
-The name of the Azure SQL Database Server the sync agent is in.
+The name of the Azure SQL Server the sync agent is in.

 ```yaml
 Type: String